ZationServer/zation-panel/README.md

 ## License

-While Zation source code is publicly available, Zation **is not free**.
+While portions of the Zation source code is publicly available, Zation **is not free**.
 Except for the repositories of the ZationServer organization that contain an MIT license.
 These repositories are free to use with the conditions of the MIT license.